helenajurado/Plasma-Spectroscopy-Analysis/README.md

 The analysis produces fitted Gaussian profiles for the selected spectral lines.
 From these fits, the central wavelength, width and integrated intensity of each line are estimated.

+The results table also includes a rough estimate of the Doppler temperature.
+This value should be interpreted only as a simplified teaching estimate, because it assumes that the measured line width is entirely due to thermal Doppler broadening.
+Real spectra would also include instrumental, Stark, pressure and other line-broadening mechanisms.

 The fitted line centres are then converted into photon energies, which connects the numerical fit parameters with the physical energy scale of the emitted radiation.

 ![Residuals](residuals.png)